January 24, 2013

 Biographies of Prince Edward and Friar Pedro by Andre De Resende, edited by John R. C. Martyn.
 Edward, or Duarte, was a 16th century Portuguese prince.

 The Perfect Prince by Elaine Sanceau.
 A biography of the King Dom Joao II (John II), who continued the work of Henry the Navigator.
-Out of print, but available from Alibris.
+Available from Alibris.

 Prince Henry "the Navigator": A Life by Peter Russell.
 The son of 15th century Portuguese king John I, Henry the Navigator was an important patron of navigators and explorers.